install.packages("pak") #IF NOT ALREADY INSTALLED

 However, any graph that uses color to communicate difference can only be so accessible and interpretable.
 A small but sizable number of humans are completely colorblind, and color perception weakens as we age.
 Additionally, many people still read and/or view graphs in contexts wherein colors may not be readily distinguished.

-As such, data viz advocates would remind us there are other visual channels (ways of communicating difference in a graph) beyond color available to us, including many already baked into ggplot2!
+As such, data viz advocates would remind us all there are other visual channels (ways of communicating difference in a graph) beyond color available to us, including many already baked into ggplot2!

 However, ggplot2 only makes available the same 26 shapes available in base R: